menhaj007/reach_mastermind/README.md

 - saveFeedbackToArray(), saves the feedback in the RAM.
 - getFeedbackFromArray() reads from RAM.
 If the program stop, it loses all of its data.
 - result(counter), just prints you won!
-- saveGuessHistoryToArray(String guessed), save entered values into RAM
+- saveGuessHistoryToArray(String guessed), saves entered values into RAM
 - getGuessHistoryFromArray prints them.

 The following parts are manual.
 It is user's choice to install with the application or not.
 This app can work with mysql.
 To work without MySQL connection delete all methods with "DB" letters in their signature methods.